Arabic Language Study Abroad Program

 View the embedded image gallery online at:

-Summer ProgramIFSA-Butler has a summer option at Alexandria University.
-Students take intensive Arabic, Colloquial Egyptian and Archaeology Underwater.
+Summer ProgramIFSA-Butler has a summer program at Alexandria University.
+Students take Modern Standard Arabic, Colloquial Egyptian and a Media Coverage of the Arab World course.
 Click here for more details.